 - Now follow the same logic as when we added approvers to departments.

-- If you would like departments to have first dibs than simply drag and drop the departments box above the dimension box.
+- If you would like departments to have first dibs then simply drag and drop the departments box above the dimension box.

-- The order of the boxes are important because it decides in what order Findity tries to find the correct approver.
+- The order of the boxes is important because it decides in what order Findity tries to find the correct approver.
 So in our example the Dimension box comes first.
 That means Findity will start looking in that box for an approver.
-If an user, doing an expense, chooses Bridge project as value in the dimension field Project (the name of the dimension) Anton Approver will be the approver.
+If a user, doing an expense, chooses Bridge project as a value in the dimension field Project (the name of the dimension) Anton Approver will be the approver.

 But, if the user doesn't choose any project, leaving that field empty, Findity won't find an approver in the dimension box.
 Rather than giving up, Findity will start looking in the next box, the department box.
 Let's say the user belongs to the Engineering department, then Anton Approver will be the approver.

-- So when you found the correct structure for your organization, don't forget to save and your done.
+- So when you found the correct structure for your organization, don't forget to save and you're done.

-Sometimes several approvers is needed.
-It might be because hierachy, a department head does the the initial approving and then the division head or the CEO makes the final approving.
+Sometimes several approvers are needed.
+It might be because of hierarchy, a department head does the initial approval and then the division head or the CEO makes the final approval.
 Sometimes the initial approver might only be allowed to approve up to a certain amount.

-We'll start by explaining the basics and round off with a couple scenarios explaining the setup.
+We'll start by explaining the basics and round off with a couple of scenarios explaining the setup.